Pan flute

 A pan flute (also known as panpipes or syrinx) is a musical instrument based on the principle of the closed tube, consisting of multiple pipes of gradually increasing length (and occasionally girth).
 Multiple varieties of pan flutes have been popular as folk instruments.
 The pipes are typically made from bamboo, giant cane, or local reeds.
-Other materials include wood, plastic, metal and ivory.
+Other materials include wood, plastic, metal, and clay.

 Name

-The pan flute is named after Pan, the Greek god of nature and shepherds often depicted with such an instrument.
+The pan flute is named after Pan, the Greek god of nature and shepherds, often depicted with such an instrument.